SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 To receive the UI labels in a particular language HTTP header Accept-Language can be used.
 Prefered language code can be set based on [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1).

-For example, to receive the UI labels in Turkish the following should be passed to the HTTP request header.
+For example, to receive the UI labels in Turkish the HTTP request header should be set as below:

 ```
 Accept-Language:tr
 ```

 <a name="supported-http-operations"></a>
-#### Supported HTTP operations
+### Supported HTTP operations

 C4C OData API supports the following OData/HTTP operations: